 Causes of Truck Accidents

 Semi-trucks and other large cargo vans take longer to stop, have massive blind spots, and are more difficult to control due to their size.
 A combination of their mechanical shortcomings and driver error could result in a disastrous accident.
 The trucks are not always to blame for an accident, many times a passenger vehicle is at fault for the accident.
 Trucks have less time to react to an accident due to their mechanical limitations of braking and their size.
 Here are some of the leading causes of truck accidents:

 - Reckless Driving: This is a traffic violation in which the driver is unwillfully or deliberately disregarding the safety of others on the road.
 This could be speeding, running red lights, or tailgating another driver.

-- Sleep Deprivation: Many truck drivers are forced to drive longer due to productivity and limiting costs of shipping, many truck drivers are pushed to exhaustion.
-Driving while sleep deprived can cause major problems with reactivity to sudden changes in driving conditions.
-Many studies suggest that sleep deprivation/fatigue is a main factor in around 30-40 percent of truck crashes.
+- Sleep Deprivation: Many truck drivers are forced to drive longer due to productivity and limiting costs of shipping, and many truck drivers are pushed to exhaustion.
+Driving while sleep-deprived can cause major problems with reactivity to sudden changes in driving conditions.
+Many studies suggest that sleep deprivation/fatigue is the main factor in around 30-40 percent of truck crashes.